 Use of Donor Human Milk

-In some situations, instead of breastfeeding parents may look for alternative sources of human breast milk to feed their babies.
+The benefits of breastfeeding are well-established (See Resources from Other Agencies below); however, in some situations when a mother’s own milk may be unavailable or insufficient, parents may look for alternative sources of human breast milk to feed their babies.

 Consult a healthcare provider first